Chinmay1220/AI-Powered-Skill-Gap-Analyzer/README.md

-# 🚀 Career AI: Job Description → Skill Gap Analyzer
+# 🚀 Career AI: Job Skill Gap Analyzer
 **Beyond the Match Score: How AI Delivers the Career Feedback You Actually Need**

 ---